JonasEngelen84/DVS/README.md

 DVS (Uniform management software)

+📢 Foreword

+DVS is my first self-developed "professional" application, and it is still in the development phase.
+Since this is a learning project for me, there are certainly areas that could be improved or optimized.

+I welcome any feedback, tips, or suggestions—whether it’s about best practices, performance improvements, or new feature ideas.
+Your input will help me refine and enhance the application over time.

+Thanks for checking out DVS, and I appreciate your support! 🚀

 ✨ Project Description

 DVS is an application for the efficient management of uniforms and their assignment to employees.
+DVS is a comprehensive application designed for the efficient management of uniforms, including their sizes, quantities, and assignment to employees.
+It streamlines the organization of workwear by allowing classification into categories and seasons.
+With an intuitive user interface and dynamic list updates, DVS simplifies the process of tracking and distributing uniforms, ensuring that employees always have the right clothing available.

 🔍 Features

  - Create and manage Uniforms, including sizes and quantities
- - Create and manage employees and assign Uniforms
+ - Create and manage employees and assign uniforms
- - Support for drag & drop to easily assign Uniforms
+ - Support for drag & drop to easily assign uniforms
- - Toggle between employee/clothing view and a detailed size overview
+ - Toggle between employee/uniforms view and a detailed size overview
  - Dynamic updates of list views

 🌐 Future Development

-DVS is still under development.
 Planned features:
  - Advanced filtering and search functions
  - Print function for employees and assigned clothing
+ - Implement clothes-images
  - User roles and permissions
  - Support for multiple locations